lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

     }

 Note that we used the `@action` decorator.
 This is required for us to be able to call it from the template when the button is pressed.
+See [Ember.js actions](https://guides.emberjs.com/release/components/component-state-and-actions/#toc_html-modifiers-and-actions)

 Inserting the link is executed in three steps: